 In the past five or six years, global-spanning food and beverage companies have begun beating the cannabis drum.
 Mega-corporations like Molson Coors, the Alkaline Water Company, New Age Beverages, Phivida Holdings, Cannara Biotech are all jumping into the Global Ready to Drink (RTD) tea market and others, most notably beer and alcoholic beverages.
 Many others are diving into the craft CBD-infused, non-alcoholic seltzer market to attract clientele perhaps "put off" by how other cannabis-infused foods and CBD drinks are marketed – and because a regulatory infrastructure already exists in many of the 36 states where cannabis is legal.
 These companies are wisely promoting the "better for you" mindset, rather than hawking cannabis-based products as purely "mind-altering."

 Why single out the cannabis and CBD beverages niche?
-Because it’s primed for explosive growth, according to leading market analysts.
+Because, according to some market analysts, the industry is primed for explosive growth.
 According to Market Watch, the CBD beverages sector was worth $2 million in 2018.
 Remember the prediction from the Visual Capitalist?
 The market is expected to reach $1.4 billion in 2023.
-This means that the infantile CBD drinks industry is just beginning to show what it’s capable of.
-Stay tuned.
+This means that the infantile CBD drinks industry isn't expected to fizzle out anytime soon.